Raczyński's Note: History

 "The Mass Extermination of Jews in German Occupied Poland", a brochure issued by the Polish government-in-exile, contained a copy of Raczyński's note, 1942.

-The note was written by Polish diplomat, Edward Raczyński, Minister of Foreign Affairs of the Polish Exile Government in London, based on documents transported in the form of microfilm (materials prepared by the Jewish Affairs Department of the Polish Home Army Headquarters) to London by courier Jan Karski and confirmed by his certificate, and his own reports prepared in 1940–1942.
+The note was written by Polish diplomat, Edward Raczyński, Minister of Foreign Affairs of the Polish Exile Government in London, based on documents (materials prepared by the Jewish Affairs Department of the Polish Home Army Headquarters) transported in the form of microfilm to London by courier Jan Karski and confirmed by his certificate, and his own reports prepared in 1940–1942.
 Raczyński's note, dated December 10, 1942, was sent to the governments of the signatory countries of the United Nations Declaration.
 It was personally addressed to other foreign ministers.

 On behalf of the Polish government, Raczyński informed the governments of all Allied countries about the desperate situation of Jews in the German-occupied Poland and the unfolding genocide being carried out by the Germans, and called for help.

 Contents

-The Polish Government — as the representatives of the legitimate authority on territories in which the Germans are carrying out the systematic extermination of Polish citizens and of citizens of Jewish origin of many other European countries — consider it their duty to address themselves to the Governments of the United Nations, in the confident belief that they will share their opinion as to the necessity not only of condemning the crimes committed by the Germans and punishing the criminals, but also of finding means offering the hope that Germany might be effectively restrained from continuing to apply her methods of mass extermination.
+The Polish Government—as the representatives of the legitimate authority on territories in which the Germans are carrying out the systematic extermination of Polish citizens and of citizens of Jewish origin of many other European countries — consider it their duty to address themselves to the Governments of the United Nations, in the confident belief that they will share their opinion as to the necessity not only of condemning the crimes committed by the Germans and punishing the criminals, but also of finding means offering the hope that Germany might be effectively restrained from continuing to apply her methods of mass extermination.

-— Edward Bernard Raczyński (1891–1993) Note to United Nations, 10 December 1942.
+— Edward Bernard Raczyński (1891–1993), Note to United Nations, 10 December 1942.

 The note was typed on nine pages.
 In 21 points it presented a description of the background of the problem and the current situation of Jews in occupied Poland, a chronological description of the information campaign of the Polish government on this area, and a call for allied governments to stop the crime.
 The note was sent to the foreign ministers of the 26 governments that signed the Declaration by United Nations in 1942.
 Below is the note sent to Anthony Eden on 10 December 1942: